 A large part of the message behind Counter Fraud 2021 was exemplified in the keynote when Lopez says, “In order to fight fraud, first you must find it.
 Only then can you understand it and stop it.”

-For public sector professionals to better understand and identify fraud, alongside working with preventative best practices, the webinars from Counter Fraud 2021 are available to watch on-demand.
+For public sector professionals to better understand and identify fraud, alongside working with preventative best practices, the speakers' key takeaways from Counter Fraud 2021 are available in our latest download.

 Jessica Kimbell, GovNet